Preampasin/Preampasin/README.md

 ## Hi i'm Pasin Kansith but you can cell me "Pream" 👋
 </p>

-😄 I’m currently learning UX/UI designer
+😄 I’m currently learning UX/UI designer <br>
 📫 How to reach me: preamkansith1@gmail.com